 How do you evaluate my transfer credit from previous schools?

-The Admissions Office does the initial review of your transcripts and will send you a document which we call a "Transfer Evaluation" form showing each of your courses and their equivalent MTSU courses.
+The Admissions Office does the initial review of your transcripts and will send you an email with instructions to view your "Transfer Evaluation" on Pipeline showing each of your courses and their equivalent MTSU courses.
 Our academic departments assist us in determining whether another school's course is equivalent to one at MTSU.

 Can I get credit for AP, CLEP, or other tests I have taken?

 Yes, provided that the particular test is one that we accept and your score meets or exceeds our requirements.
 A complete list of accepted tests and required scores is available in the MTSU Undergraduate Catalog.